One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Differential graded manifolds and derived geometry

-\item For $X$ a smooth manifold, $X_\Omega = (X, \Omega_X)$ is a dg manifold that encodes the topology of $X$\footnote{There is another dg manifold $(\pt, \Omega^*(X))$ that knows the real homotopy type of $X$ but nothing more.
-By contrast, $X_\Omega$ has interesting modules (e.g., cohomologically constructible sheaves) that remember more of the topology and not just homotopy of $X$.}, since we can view the de Rham complex as a resolution of the constant sheaf $\underline{\RR}_X$ on $X$.
+\item For $X$ a smooth manifold, $X_{dR} = (X, \Omega_X)$ is a dg manifold that encodes the topology of $X$\footnote{There is another dg manifold $(\pt, \Omega^*(X))$ that knows the real homotopy type of $X$ but nothing more.
+By contrast, the module sheaves of $X_{dR}$ are essentially the $D$-modules on $X$, and hence $X_{dR}$ knows much more of the topology (via the cohomologically constructible sheaves) and not just homotopy of $X$.}, since we can view the de Rham complex as a resolution of the constant sheaf $\underline{\RR}_X$ on $X$.

 \end{itemize}